Will the Montana Supreme Court finally shut down Animals of Montana?

 And should I ever photograph a wild animal in the States again, it will be a wild animal in the wild.

 Some wild animals in captivity are looked after with the highest of standards, but removing ourselves from the equation removes the need to conduct the necessary due diligence on each project – something we and most outsiders are ill equipped to do.

-I don’t feel the laws in America are protecting captive wild animals enough, and neither are they protecting the film makers who rely on these laws as an assurance of supplier work ethic.
-To that end I have committed significant funds to the formidable charity, Humane Society of the United States, ring-fenced for advocacy and strengthening of laws nationwide.
-I look forward to progress.”
+I don’t feel the laws in America are protecting captive wild animals enough, and neither are they protecting the film makers who rely on these laws as an assurance of supplier work ethic.”

 With immediate effect, Saving the Wild has turned our attention to the Montana Supreme Court currently reviewing the case of Animals of Montana.
 The case has already dragged out through five years of delay tactics, and we are advocating that Animals of Montana lose their license, indefinitely, and they are not given any opportunity to re-home these vulnerable animals.

 We are calling on our allies to build momentum that will bring justice for these animals, and better days for the rest of their lives.
 And, at best, this case will set precedent for future cases.

 Their sordid history of recorded animal abuse stretches as far back as 2004 when Troy Hyde, owner of Animals of Montana, was convicted of illegally trafficking tigers and grizzly bears.
 And yet 16 years later, and enough violations to make minds boggle, they continue to own and command a grizzly bear, black bears, coyotes, gray wolves, bobcats, lynxes, a Siberian lynx, a badger, red foxes, a pine marten, porcupines, fishers and a black leopard.